getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ---

 The [Sentry Python SDK](https://pypi.org/project/sentry-sdk) provides Sentry support for Python 2.7 and 3.5 or later.

-It follows the new unified SDK architecture.
-To get started have a look at the [quickstart]({% link _documentation/learn/quickstart.md %}?platform=python) docs.
+The Python SDK follows the new unified SDK architecture.
+To get started have a look at the [quickstart]({% link _documentation/learn/quickstart.md
+%}?platform=python) docs.

 This documentation goes over some Python specific things such as integrations to frameworks.